|Glass Jars and Plastic Cups|

 Glass Jars -- especially salsa and tomato sauce.
 Once cleaned and labels removed, these jars are incredibly useful.
 They hold kids craft supplies like paint brushes, markers, googly eyes and scissors.
 (See here for step by step.)
 I have one labeled "Homework Pencils" because Leah will find ANY excuse not to do her homework and "not finding a pencil" was an easy one to fix.

 You'll find jars of all sizes around the house -- some on the kids' desks (holding rocks and shells) and in windows propagating rosemary.
 Why buy them!?
 But, guys, they really shouldn't be used to store food again, okay?
 Maybe as drinking glasses, but not for canning.
 Got it?

-I had friend who saved cereal boxes to use as canvases -- they absorbed paint well.
+I had a friend who saved cereal boxes to use as canvases -- they absorbed paint well.
 And, on the rare instance we do take-out, I try to save those containers, as well.

-What do you save?
+What do you save and reuse?